Class of 2022: Colorado Women’s Hall of Fame Inductees Named

 Agnes Wright Spring

-Throughout her career, Agnes Wright Spring authored twenty-two books and over 500 published articles, most of which related to life in the history of the American West.
-She was the first female editor of the Wyoming Student Spring worked in the fields of applied history, and History of the American West through research, literature, and historical.
-She married Archer T. Spring and moved to Colorado where she worked as a librarian and research aid at the Denver Public Library while authoring several books and articles.
+Agnes Wright Spring authored twenty-two books and over 500 published articles, most of which related to life in the history of the American West.
+Spring was the first female editor of The Wyoming Student.
+She worked in the fields of applied history, and history of the American West.
+After her marriage, the couple moved to Colorado where she worked as a librarian and research aide at the Denver Public Library during which time she also authored several books and articles.
 In 1950, Spring was appointed as the interim Colorado State Historian, and later the official State Historian.
-Spring challenged the boundaries of traditional historical practices, forged a path for other women in the field, and shaped the public’s perception of western history for years to come.
+Spring challenged the boundaries of traditional historical practices, forged a path for other women in the field, and shaped the public’s perception of western history.

-Olibama Lopez Tushar was born in Los Rincones, Colorado in the San Luis Valley in 1906.
-She was born to one of the families who were founders of the first towns, schools and churches.
-Her family moved to Denver.
-She attended CU-Boulder and became one of the first Hispanic graduates in 1930 with a degree in education and fluency in six languages.
-Her college thesis was expanded into the book, The People of El Valle, which outlines 300 years of Hispanic culture and traditions in the is the keystone resource for scholars, historians, genealogists, and students throughout the Southwest.
+Olibama López Tushar was born in Los Rincones, Colorado in the San Luis Valley to one of the families who were founders of the area’s first towns, schools and churches.
+She attended the University of Colorado at Boulder and became one of the first Hispanic graduates in 1930 with a degree in education and fluency in six languages.
+Her college thesis was expanded into the book, The People of El Valle, which outlines 300 years of Hispanic culture and traditions and is the keystone resource for scholars, historians, genealogists, and students throughout the Southwest.

 Elizabeth Georgiana Barratt Wells

-Through Elizabeth’s extraordinary hard work, innovations, determination, leadership and the bringing together of parents, teachers and other like-minded people, she built the Pueblo PTA Chapter and traveled to outlying Colorado towns to speak and help organize new branches of the Mother’s Congress, and the PTA.
-Her major focus was the welfare of mothers and children and Elizabeth’s hard work and leadership with the Child Welfare Committee was so successful that it became permanent and funded department in the city of Pueblo.
-She wrote articles that appeared in the La Junta Tribune about deplorable conditions.
+Elizabeth’s extraordinary hard work, innovations, determination, and leadership along with her bringing together parents, teachers and other like-minded people built the Pueblo PTA Chapter.
+She traveled to outlying Colorado towns to speak and help organize new branches of the Mother’s Congress, and the PTA.
+Her major focus was the welfare of mothers and children.
+Elizabeth’s hard work and leadership with the Child Welfare Committee was so successful that it became a permanently funded department in the city of Pueblo.
+She wrote articles that appeared in the La Junta Tribune about deplorable living conditions, as child welfare and infant hygiene were concerns of Elizabeth’s.
 She extolled Colorado’s assets, the mountains, sun and schools as well as agriculture.
-Child welfare, and infant hygiene was a concern of Elizabeth’s.

 About the Colorado Women’s Hall of Fame

-Since 1985 the Colorado Women’s Hall of Fame has inducted 162 women of various races, backgrounds, economic levels, career choices, political philosophies, and religious beliefs united by their outstanding contributions to society.
+Since its founding in 1985, the Colorado Women’s Hall of Fame has inducted 172 women of a myriad of races, backgrounds, economic levels, career choices, political philosophies, and religious beliefs united by their outstanding contributions to society.
 The lives of these extraordinary women are shining examples of what can be achieved with passion, commitment, spirit, and the willingness to stand tall in the face of obstacles.
 They are trailblazers, visionaries, women of courage, glass-ceiling breakers, and innovators from all walks of life.
 Their contributions span Colorado’s colorful and storied history, reach its four corners, and have spread to touch our nation and our world.